Debt Camel

 You are very unlikely to get a refund for only one loan.
 But if you borrowed several times and if you took out a new loan when you were having problems paying an existing one, then complain.

-How to ask for a refund from Provident or other home credit lenders
+How to ask for a refund from home credit lenders

 I am making a complaint to you about unaffordable lending.
 Repaying your loans caused me problems and to have to borrow more money.

-As I do not have all the details of my loans, I want you to send me a list of them, showing for each loan when it was taken out, how much interest and charges you added and what I repaid – this will enable me to assess any refund you offer me.
-I would like you to send me a complete list even if you consider that some of the loans are too old to be refunded. [delete this if you already have your loan details.]
+I want you to send me a list of them, showing for each loan when it was taken out, how much interest and charges you added and what I repaid.
+I would like you to send me a complete list even if you consider that some of the loans are too old to be refunded. [delete this if you have all your loan details.]

 You should never have given me these unaffordable loans.
 I am asking you to refund the interest and any charges I paid, plus statutory interest, and to delete any negative information from my credit record.